 Immediate Steps to Take for Dog Heat Stroke

-If you believe your dog is overheating or experiencing heat stroke, it's critical to take immediate action.
+If you believe your dog is overheating or experiencing heat stroke, you should take immediate action.

 - Immediately move your dog out of the sun to a cool, shaded, ventilated area.

 - Apply cool water to your dog's limbs and body.
 Spray water directly onto them, aiming to make contact with the skin through the fur, or place water-soaked towels on their body.
-Actively cooling your dog on the way to the veterinary hospital can significantly improve their prognosis.
 Never submerge your dog in water if you suspect overheating or heat stroke.

-- Avoid ice packs or cold water, which can cause vasoconstriction and inhibit cooling.
+- Avoid ice packs or cold water, which can cause vasoconstriction and actually do the opposite of cooling.
 Remember, a dog's temperature is above 100 degrees Fahrenheit, so even lukewarm water is much cooler than their core temperature.

 - If your dog is conscious and alert, you can offer them some water to sip.
-However, do not pour water in their mouth if they are unwilling to drink.
+Never pour water in their mouth if they are unwilling to drink.

 - Immediately head to your veterinarian's office to have your dog examined for further treatment.

-- If you can take your dog's temperature en route, monitor it closely and discontinue cooling remedies once it reaches 103 degrees Fahrenheit to avoid hypothermia.
+- If you can take your dog's temperature en route, monitor it closely and discontinue cooling remedies once it reaches 103 degrees Fahrenheit to keep them from getting too cold.

-Even after your dog's temperature returns to normal range, treatment to stabilize them and address any internal damage is necessary.
-However, how your veterinarian chooses to treat your dog for heat stroke will depend heavily on their condition.
+Even after your dog's temperature returns to normal range, you'll need to provide treatment to stabilize them and address any internal damage.
+How your veterinarian chooses to treat your dog for heat stroke will depend heavily on their condition.
 Even mild cases of heat stroke typically require intravenous fluid therapy to rehydrate them.

-Some dogs, particularly those with obstructed airways like brachycephalic breeds, require oxygen support.
-Your vet may recommend intravenous medication to treat the gastrointestinal tract or reduce intracranial pressure, and those who experience blood clotting complications may need one or multiple transfusions.
-Dogs who lose consciousness from heat stroke will need more complex treatment plans, though the outcome is not always positive.
+Some dogs, particularly those with obstructed airways like brachycephalic breeds, will need oxygen support.
+Your vet might recommend intravenous medication to treat the gastrointestinal tract or reduce intracranial pressure, and those who experience blood clotting complications may need one or multiple transfusions.
+Dogs who lose consciousness from heat stroke will need more complex treatment plans.

 Tips to Prevent Heat Stroke

 The best way to protect your dog from the dangers of heat stroke is prevention.
-Implement these tips to keep your dog cool and safe:
+Put these tips into action to keep your dog cool and safe all year long:

-- Do not leave your dog unattended in a vehicle.
+- Never leave your dog unattended in a vehicle.

 - Ensure your dog has constant access to shade and fresh water outdoors and inside.